Doctorbal/zabbix-postgres-partitioning/README.md

 #### [SideNote]

-You may come up with deviations of the migration strategy, such before starting the zabbix server create a dump the LARGE_TABLES-TRENDS using COPY, wait some time (2 hours might be enough) and then start new zabbix server, which will convert the database and then restore the trends.
-As there should be no duplicate it may probably succeed, but ... if not it will roll back all the data inserted so far.
+You may come up with deviations of the migration strategy, such as, before starting the new zabbix server create a dump the LARGE_TABLES-TRENDS using COPY, wait some time (2 hours might be enough), so there should be no issue with data constraints and just then start new zabbix server, which will convert the database and then restore the trends as well as starts INSERTing new data.
+As there should be no duplicate keys on `trends*`, it may be possible to restore tables with success and not having to turn off sync, but ... if not it will roll back all the data inserted so far.

 ```
 pg_dump -v -Fd -j 4 -d zabbix -h zabbix1 -U zabbix -f sql_dump-LARGE_TABLES-TRENDS-for-restore --table=trends*